HavenlyECO/pr/README.md

 Any columns containing terms such as ``result`` or ``final`` are discarded automatically to prevent leaking post-game information into the model.

+Continuous numeric features like ERA, SLG and line delta are automatically standardized during training to improve optimizer convergence.

 The ``live_features.py`` module introduces an ``InningDifferentialTracker`` utility for live play.
 It records the run differential at the end of each inning and exposes them as ``live_inning_X_diff`` fields.
 By updating this